WASP-17b: Physical properties

 WASP-17b has a radius between 1.5 and 2 times that of Jupiter and about half the mass.
 Thus its mean density is between 0.08 and 0.19 g/cm3, compared with Jupiter's 1.326 g/cm3 and Earth's 5.515 g/cm3 (the density of water is 1 g/cm3).
 The unusually low density is thought to be a consequence of a combination of the planet's orbital eccentricity and its proximity to its parent star (less than one seventh of the distance between Mercury and the Sun), leading to tidal flexing and heating of its interior.
 The same mechanism is behind the intense volcanic activity of Jupiter's moon Io.
 WASP-39b has a similarly low estimated density.

 Exoplanetary sodium in the atmosphere of the WASP-17 has been detected in 2018, but was not confirmed by 2021.
 Instead, the spectral signatures of water, aluminium oxide (AlO) and titanium hydride (TiH) were detected.
 The water signature was confirmed in 2022, together with carbon dioxide absorption.
+In 2023, evidence of clouds made of quartz was detected on the planet by the James Webb Space Telescope.